redhat-france-sa/rhforum-2019-quotegame/openshift/multi-cloud/traefik-ee/README.md

 You'll see we have created `Services` of type `LoadBalancer`.
 This host names will be used to configure the deployment of Load-Balancers.

 Deployment should now be done using the `traefikeectl` command line tool.
-You'il find instructions on how to set it up [here](https://docs.containo.us/references/cli/traefikeectl/).
+You'll find instructions on how to set it up [here](https://docs.containo.us/references/cli/traefikeectl/).
 The first line of the next `02-traefik-deploy.sh` script may also be uncommented for using a locally downloaded version of the CLI.

 Just execute this script that will take care of retrieving AWS LoadBalancer URLs and create TraefikEE deploiyments: